skitscript/specification/readme.md

 Specify that one or more characters are play an entry animation; for example:

 - `Example Character Name enters Example Animation Name.`
-- `Example Character A Name and Example Character B Name enters Example Animation Name.`
+- `Example Character A Name and Example Character B Name enter Example Animation Name.`
-- `Example Character A Name, Example Character B Name and Example Character C Name enters Example Animation Name.`
+- `Example Character A Name, Example Character B Name and Example Character C Name enter Example Animation Name.`
-- `Example Character A Name, Example Character B Name, Example Character C Name and Example Character D Name enters Example Animation Name.`
+- `Example Character A Name, Example Character B Name, Example Character C Name and Example Character D Name enter Example Animation Name.`

 All characters referenced within the document exist at all times, but default to being hidden until an animation plays to bring them into view.